Missionaries in Africa

 • slow economic growth

-The first recorded missionaries to sub-Saharan Africa arrived in 1490.
-Yet Christianity had been present in other parts of Africa, off and on, since about 50 A.D.[4][5][6]
 Early missionaries focused mainly on spreading the Christian faith.
+The White Fathers took their name from the white robes they wore.
+These robes were based on traditional North African dress, helping them connect with local people.
 In more recent times, Christian missionary work also has a strong humanitarian side.
-Christian missionaries in Africa long to bring the Good News of Jesus and to show the love of God through practical, physical aid wherever they can.
+Christian missionaries in Africa long to bring the Good News of Jesus.
+At the same time, they seek to show God’s love through practical help.
+They provide physical aid wherever they can.

 Training and commissioning a missionary from their own home country offers many advantages.
-First, it is cost effective, so financial support can go farther because GFA missionaries live very simply.
-Second, it is compassionate, because a national missionary already knows the language and culture; these are part of who they are.
-Their ability to communicate in the most loving way possible is key to sharing the gospel with people who may have never heard much of Jesus Christ.
-With fewer cultural barriers, they can quickly relate to those they are serving.
+First, it is cost effective.
+Financial support can go farther.
+This is because GFA missionaries live very simply.
+Second, it is compassionate.
+A national missionary already knows the language and culture.
+These are part of who they are.

 Be a Kingdom builder with Jesus through GFA World.
 Your prayer and support can help change the face of a continent.
+Through faithful giving, you partner with God’s work across Africa.
+Together, we can bring lasting hope to those who need it most.

 Learn more on women missionaries